Additional details coming soon. Please check back for updates.

 - Opening Keynote

-Jon Yaged, CEO of Macmillan Publishers, rings in API 2026, sharing his overview of the current publishing landscape, and the challenges and growth opportunities that lie ahead. - Expanding Your Audience through Video Messaging
+Jon Yaged, CEO of Macmillan Publishers, rings in API 2026, sharing his overview of the current publishing landscape, and the challenges and growth opportunities that lie ahead. - Ideas with Impact: A Leading Journalist and a Bestselling Author Speak Out

-Catherine Taibi, LinkedIn’s Senior Business Development Manager, Publisher & Creator Partnerships, explores best practices for reaching your target audiences through the creation of authentic video content to support authors, campaigns, and brand awareness. - The New Sound of Audio: Niche and Personalization
+Catherine Taibi, LinkedIn’s Senior Business Development Manager, Publisher & Creator Partnerships, explores best practices for reaching your target audiences through the creation of authentic video content to support authors, campaigns, and brand awareness. - The New Sound of Audio: Niche Markets and Personalization

 Helena Gustafsson, Storytel’s Chief Content and Publishing Officer, discusses the importance of niche markets and hyper personalization in building an effective audio strategy - as well as where tech, sales, and markets are heading.